Zoysia and Winter Are Not Good Friends

-The one single drawback which stops Zoysia being the perfect lawn for every home in Australia is it's dislike for Winter.
-Zoysia loves the heat, some types love the humidity, some tolerate salty soils brilliantly - but all Zoysia grasses hate the cold weather of Winter.
+The one single drawback which stops Zoysia being the perfect lawn for every home in Australia is its dislike for cold winters.
+Zoysia loves the warmth, some types love the humidity, some tolerate salty soils brilliantly - but all Zoysia grasses do not like the coldest of winters.

-The further south you live in Australia, and the colder the Winter, the less likely Zoysia becomes as a suitable lawn for the home.
-The transitioning of Zoysia begins showing when a Zoysia will become brown over Winter and then quickly recovers in the Spring, but the colder the weather zone - the worse Zoysia will perform year round as well as perhaps looking dead over Winter - so Zoysia is not suited to the cold.
+The further south we live in Australia, and the colder the winter, the less likely Zoysia becomes suitable as a lawn for the home.
+The transitioning of Zoysia suitability begins showing when a Zoysia will become brown over Winter and then quickly recovers in the Spring, but the colder the weather zone - the worse Zoysia will perform year round as well as perhaps looking brown over Winter - so Zoysia is not suited to the coldest regions.

-The general rule of thumb for Zoysia seems to be the lower the overnight temperature gets below 10 degrees, the greater the chance of browning off, and the greater the chance of Zoysia becoming unsuitable.
+The general rule for Zoysia grass lawns seems to be the lower the overnight temperature gets below 10 degrees, the greater the chance of browning off, and the greater the chance of Zoysia becoming unsuitable for such regions.
 However, if these cool nights are generally followed by day time temperatures around 20 degrees, the grass seems to still do quite well.

 Some Zoysia grass types such as Empire have been very well developed to grow and stay greener in the temperate areas of Australia over Winter.
 But even with Empire, the colder the Winter - the greater the chance of the lawn browning off when the weather gets cold.

-If you live in a temperate region of Australia and would love have a Zoysia lawn for it's beauty, low maintenance and easy care, but worry about the Winter dormancy and slight browning, then over-seeding your Zoysia lawn for Winter may be the ideal solution.
+If we live in a temperate region of Australia and would love to have a Zoysia lawn for its beauty, low maintenance and easy care, but worry about the winter dormancy and slight browning, then over-seeding the Zoysia lawn for winter may be one solution.

 As the winter months approach - the Zoysia will begin to go into dormancy, while at the same time the Cool Season grass will come to life.
 Once Spring is approaching - the opposite will happen where the Cool Season grass will go dormant and disappear while the Zoysia grass will spring back to life again.